-Restaurant menu dayparts: what is it & why should you have one?
-How to create a daypart?
+Restaurant menu dayparts: what it means & why should you have one?

 A scheduler icon is presented next to a digital menu board, suggesting menu dayparting